 - a Level III accredited translator by the National Accreditation Authority for Translators and Interpreters Ltd (NAATI)

-- an approved translator from the Translating and Interpreting Service, or
+- an approved translator from the Department of Immigration and Border Protection - Translating and Interpreting Service, or

 - any other qualified person of a Commonwealth or state government department providing accredited translation services.

 You may also request that we approve some other qualified person to certify a translation for you.

 Step 4—Lodge the form with the fee and supporting documents

 The application form must be signed by a director or secretary of the foreign company, or the foreign company's local agent.